OneKeyHQ/firmware/docs/common/communication/bitcoin-signing.md

 The new definitions are structured so that the Protobuf binary encoded form can be decoded into both representations.
-This means that the host can encode data in the old representation, and Trezor will successfully and correctly decode it into the new one.
+This means that the host can encode data in the old representation, and Onekey will successfully and correctly decode it into the new one.

 This is done by reusing field IDs as appropriate, and taking advantage of the fact that Protobuf encodes arrays as a sequence of the same field repeated a number of times.